Open Back Headphones for Gaming

 Note; Sennheiser HD 800s headphones are for domestic use rather than for going out and about.
 Keep in mind is these are fully open headphones so there is zero sound isolation because of the design.

-The lead benefit of the open-design of the Sennheiser HD 800s is that they sound remarkably open and natural with very little sense of the sound being constrained inside your head.
+The lead benefit of the open-design of the Sennheiser HD 800s is that it sounds remarkably open and natural with very little sense of the sound being constrained inside your head.

 The Sennheiser HD 800s have a vastly expansive and detailed soundstage providing a 3D sound that is better than what most surround sound headsets can create.